Universal Approximation with Quadratic Deep Networks: Four Theorems

-\textbf{Key Idea for Proving Theorem 2:} It was proved in [16] that an $n$-input function that is not constant along any direction cannot be well approximated by a conventional network with no more than $n-1$ neurons in each layer.
-However, when such a function is radially defined, it becomes feasible to approximate the function by a quadratic network with width=4, which breaks the lower width bound $n-4$ claimed in [16].\\

-To compute a radial function, we need to find the norm and then evaluate the function at the norm.
-With a quadratic neuron, the norm is naturally found.
-With respect to the norm, the radial function is intrinsically univariate.
-Therefore, heuristically speaking, a quadratic network with no more than $n-1$ neurons in each layer could approximate a radial function very well, even if the function is not constant along any direction. \\
+\textbf{ {3.2 Theorem 2}}\\ \textbf{Key Idea for Proving Theorem 2:} It was proved in [16] that an $n$-input function that is not constant along any direction cannot be well approximated by a conventional network with no more than $n-1$ neurons in each layer.
+However, for such a radially defined function, it is feasible for a quadratic network to approximate the function with width=4, which breaks the lower width bound $n+4$ given in [16].
+The trick for the approximation by a deep conventional network is adapted for analysis of a deep quadratic network so that the function can be approximated in a "quadratic" way via composition layer by layer.
+To compute a radial function, we need to find the norm and then evaluate the function approximation by the norm.
+With a quadratic neuron, the norm can be easily found.
+Heuristically speaking, a quadratic network with no more than $n-1$ neurons in each layer could approximate a radial function very well, even if the function is not constant along any direction.
+Therefore our theorem positively shows that it is more natural and more effective to represent functional non-linearity with a quadratic network.
+Finally, since a quadratic network with width at most 4 can approximate any radial function and radial function family can approximate any continuous function [47], a quadratic network can serve as a width-bounded universal approximator. \\

-The trick of approximation by a deep conventional network is adopted here to study a deep quadratic network, in the same spirit to approach a function via composition layer by layer.
-Specifically, we use one quadratic neuron for the squared norm of an input vector, and a neuron to form a truncated-parabola function as a building block of the radial function.
-In every interval, a truncated-parabola function can approximate a piecewise constant function in the $L_1$ sense.
-Also, two neurons are needed to store the truncated-parabola function by the pair of neurons .
-We encapsulate these four neurons in total three layer as a module.
-By connecting these modules properly, we can express a piecewise trapezoid-like function and approximate any univariate function accurately.

-Assume that the the input variable is $\textbf{x}$, an interval is $||\textbf{x}|| \in [a_i, a_{i+1}]$, the network utilizes the ReLU function as the activation function, and $t=||\textbf{x}||$, we use $R_{i,j}$ to represent the output of the $j$-th neuron in the $i$-th layer (we ignore the neuron that computes the square of norm.), then we have